-But where I see the misalignment is where the CMO makes her/his own decisions on what marketing initiatives are the most important for the company.
+But where I see the misalignment is where the CMO makes their own decisions on what marketing initiatives are the most important for the company.
 If you take the company’s strategic priorities in a very different direction than the CEO wants, you better be right.
 And in marketing, it’s hard to be 100% right.

-So if you are taking on your first CMO role (or even your second), or hiring your first CMO, my #1 bit of advice is sit down and take about all the things marketing does.
+So if you are taking on your first CMO role (or even your second), or hiring your first CMO, my #1 bit of advice is sit down and talk about all the things marketing does.
 And see if you can get aligned on what the priorities should be for the next 12 months to get there.
 If you aren’t … then stress will grow as the budget and hiring grow, unless the revenue follows almost instantaneously.
-Start instead with building on top of what already works, when aligns with CEO’s vision, and add experiments that aren’t too expensive.
+Start instead with building on top of what already works, what aligns with the CEO’s vision, and add experiments that aren’t too expensive.

-Because the best CEOs really are great marketers, even if they didn’t start there.
-See Benioff, Musk, Aaron Levie, even Stewart Butterfield, and Eoghan McCabe, and others in their own interesting ways.
+Because many of the best CEOs really are great marketers, even if they didn’t start there.
+See Benioff, Musk, Levie, Stewart Butterfield, and others in their own interesting ways.
 They all became great marketers.
 Because they ended up really knowing their market.
 Follow your CEO’s lead, if they already have one.

 And CEOs — don’t expect magic from your CMO.
 Expect someone that can take what you’ve already built, and make it scale, and work better, through the next few phases of growth.
 That’s enough.